zSalocin/PB_Compass_Projeto_Final_Arquitetura/README.md

 * 01 web server that stores static assets such as photos and links.

 **Order Requirements**
-- SCOPE;
+- Scope.
-- ARCHITECTURE OF THE NEW SOLUTION;
+- Architecture of the New Solution.
-- COSTS;
+- Costs.
-- DELIVERY DEADLINE;
+- Delivery Deadline.
-- MACRO SCHEDULE OF DELIVERIES;
+- Macro Shedule of Deliveries.

 For the construction of the architecture for our company's future website, it is necessary to follow the best DevOps practices.

 **New Architecture Requirements**
-- Kubernetes Environment;
+- Kubernetes Environment.
-- PaaS Database;
+- PaaS Database.
-- MultiAZ;
+- MultiAZ.
-- Data backup security;
+- Data backup security.
-- Data persistence;
+- Data persistence.
-- Load balancing with health check;
+- Load balancing with health check.
 - Security (grant only necessary/minimum access).

 Objective: Develop the proposal and architecture of what the team proposes to deliver.